nadeemyaseen-rs/fpga_workshop/README.md

   lut          : 12

 ```
-This flow does not contain the timing information as we have not given the SDC constraint file.
+This run does not contain the timing information as we have not given the SDC constraint file.
 The SDC constraints file will be given to VPR tool and following slac information is observed.

 * For setup timing: